l3r8yJ/l3r8yj.github.io/_posts/2025/2025-15-05-iu-chain-testing.md

 |--------------------------------------|
 ```

-When this big integration test fails, it’s often hard to determine which component is broken.
+When this big integration test fails,
+  it's often hard to determine which component is broken.
-What should we do *as professional programmers*?
-Write a *unit* tests untill we will reduce the scope and find broken component!
+What should we do?
+Write *unit* tests until we reduce the scope and find the broken component!
-Since we’re writing these tests, the total number of tests keeps increasing.
+Since we're writing these tests, the total number of tests keeps increasing.

-## More tests equal to longer build time
+## More tests mean longer build time

 Whenever we run the full build, we have to wait for every test to complete.
-At that point, I only want to run the integration tests first—and if they pass, skip the rest, since everything “just works.”
+At that point, I only want to run the integration tests first—
+  and if they pass, skip the rest, since everything "just works."
 But what happens when one of these integration tests fails?
 As I said before, we need to determine which component let us down.
-With a large suite of unit tests, it becomes much easier: we can identify the failing component by seeing which unit test fails.
+With a large suite of unit tests, it becomes much easier:
+  we can identify the failing component by seeing which unit test fails—
+  provided those unit tests cover the components the integration test exercises.
-With this approach we retain both the *reliability* of integration tests and the *localization* of unit tests, but at the cost of *build time*.
+With this approach we retain both the *reliability* of integration tests
+  and the *localization* of unit tests, but at the cost of *build time*.

-Here’s how those trade‑offs typically look:
+Here's how those trade‑offs look in common configurations
+  (not an exhaustive proof, just typical examples):

 ```asm
 +------------+-------------+---------------+